Gift Deed Forms & Complete Guide

 Frequently Asked Questions

 For 2024, you can gift $18,000 per person per year without filing a gift tax return.
 Married couples can jointly gift $36,000.
 Gifts above this require Form 709, but no tax is owed unless lifetime gifts exceed $13.61 million (2024).
-Between US citizen spouses, there's unlimited gifting with no tax.
+Between US citizen spouses, there is unlimited gifting with no tax.

 No, gift deeds are irrevocable once delivered and accepted.
 Unlike a will, you cannot change your mind.
 The only way to get property back is if the recipient voluntarily deeds it back to you.
 Courts rarely void gift deeds except for fraud, undue influence, or lack of capacity.

 The key difference is tax basis.
 Gift recipients get the donor's original basis (carryover basis), potentially owing capital gains on appreciation since original purchase.
-Inherited property gets "stepped-up basis" to fair market value at death, eliminating capital gains on prior appreciation.
+Inherited property gets stepped-up basis to fair market value at death, eliminating capital gains on prior appreciation.

 Most states exempt gift transfers from transfer tax, but you typically must file transfer tax forms declaring the exemption.
 Some states require documentary stamps even on gifts.
 Check your local requirements as they vary significantly.